Cornell College Admission Requirements

 |26 to 29||Avg +||65%-76%|

 |20 to 23||Reach||39%-52%|

 |Less than 20||Low||<39%|

 You will need very good grades in high school to get into Cornell College.
 The average high school GPA of the admitted freshman class at Cornell College was 3.53 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #7 in Iowa for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Cornell College accepts 65% of students who apply.